BilbyHouse/Beast-Hunter/README.md

 # Beast-Hunter
 ## a card game for two players
+### Game Overview
+Beast hunter is an assymetrical poker game for two players; a contest between a hunter and the beasts. >
+The Beast player will be laying down hands as 'Nests' face down, and trying to build nests of 5 or more cards>  which threaten to charge at the hunter, and if the charge is succesful, score some points. >

 __game materials__

 - 2 decks of playing cards, joker's included (It is encouraged to use decks with differently colored backs)